Death And Afterlife In Ancient Egyptian Beliefs – Death As Transition To Another Reality

 Robbers (usually in organized gangs of great professionals) could break into almost all tombs and deprive the deceased of valuable objects.
 The burials included shoes, clothing, jewels, games, cosmetics, perfumes, musical instruments, glass and pottery, food, furniture, and many more items that would serve the deceased in the afterlife.

 In the case of the rich graves, it was difficult to notice that there was a robbery.
 Thieves usually got from behind, leaving the seals on the tomb's door intact.
-In many cases, they did not even have to be afraid of being caught.
+In many cases, they did not even have to fear being caught.

 Money has always had its power, and a generous bribe to a corrupt priest or a high-ranking official made the authorities turn a blind eye to grave robberies.